karmab/kcli/doc/index.md

 - *host* (optional) Allows you to create the vm on a specific host, provided you used kcli -C host1,host2,... and specify the wanted hypervisor ( or use kcli -C all ).
 This field is not used for other types like network, so expect to use this in relatively simple plans only
 - *base* (optional) Allows you to point to a parent profile so that values are taken from parent when not found in the current profile.
 Scripts and commands are rather concatenated between default, father and children ( so you have a happy family...)
 - *tags* (optional) Array of tags to apply to gcp instances (usefull when matched in a firewall rule).
 In the case of kubevirt, it s rather a dict of key=value used as node selector (allowing to force vms to be scheduled on a matching host)
-- *rhnregister* (optional).
+- <a name="rhnregister">*rhnregister*</a> (optional).
 Auto registers vms whose template starts with rhel Defaults to false.
 Requires to either rhnuser and rhnpassword, or rhnactivationkey and rhnorg
 - *rhnuser* (optional).
 Red Hat network user
 - *rhnpassword* (optional).
 Red Hat network password
 - *rhnactivationkey* (optional).
 Red Hat network activation key